MFTabriz/slabcc/manual.rst

 2. **Do I need to perform spin polarized calculation in VASP?**  Although, the slabcc only reads the sum of both spins, but for proper description of the charge distribution in your system you may need to perform spin polarized calculation.

-3. **How to speed-up the optimization process?** Improving the initial guess, using a smaller grid for optimization (``optimize_grid_x`` < 1), or increasing the optimization convergence criteria (``optimize_tolerance``) can speed up the process but the accuracy of the obtained results must be checked.
+3. **How to speed-up the optimization process?** Improving the initial guess, using a smaller grid for optimization (``optimize_grid_x < 1``), or increasing the optimization convergence criteria (``optimize_tolerance``) can speed up the process but the accuracy of the obtained results must be checked.

 4. **Why do I need to provide an initial guess for the parameters which will be optimized?** The optimization algorithms used in slabcc are local error minimization algorithms.
 Their success and performance highly depend on the initial guess for the provided parameters.

 5. **How should I decide on the initial guess for the parameters which will be optimized?** As a rule of thumb, start by a single Gaussian charge as your model.
 Set its position to your expected position of the charge localization.
 Use the location of the surface atoms as the interface position.
+You can use the “–d” switch in the command line (./slabcc -d) to just generate the CHGCAR and the LOCPOT file for the extra charge and their planar averages.

 6. **Can I turn off the optimization for the input parameters?** Yes.
 But optimization ensures the model charge mimics the original localized charge in large distances as close as possible.
 If you turn off the optimization, you must be aware of the possible side-effects and definitely `check your results`__.